ahediger/MailCode/README.md

 Thanks,
 Drew

-The recipient and sender can be whoever you would like, but I find it amusing to address the letter to the language itself.
+The recipient and sender can be whatever you would like, but I find it amusing to address the letter to the language itself.
+These names can also be used as the name of the file or function, and the name of whoever created the code as a means of documentation.

 The language is currently able to:
 * Create and store integer variables